top of page

 c.
 Old Testament.

-The Old Testament originated in Judaism and has been used by Jews ever since.
+The codices and manuscripts making up the Old Testament originated in Judaism and have been used by Jews ever since.

-The Jewish people prefer to call the Old Testament the First Testament because it came before the Second Testament.
+Jewish people prefer to call the Old Testament the First Testament, because it came before the New Testament.

 a.
 The church praised their efforts and made them saints.

 b.
-The church hung them on the cross for heresy against God.
+They were hung upside down by the church on the cross for heresy against God.

 c.
-These men were burned at the stake for blasphemy against the church.
+These men were burned by the church for blasphemy against the church.

-The church executed the first few scholars who translated the Bible into English for blasphemy.
+The church executed the first few scholars who translated the Bible into English for blasphemy and burned their bodies.

 a.
 King James Version.